GST and the MSME Sector

 GST Registration and Compliance for MSMEs

-Registration under GST entitles MSMEs to various benefits, such as seamless input tax credit, simplified taxation structure, and increased market access across India.
+GST registration offers MSMEs benefits like seamless input tax credit, simplified taxes, and wider market access across India.
 However, many small businesses need help with compliance requirements under the GST system.

 Table: Amount of GST paid by MSMEs per year